FAQs

 Do you need help?
 You have a question and you can't find the answer?
 Save time and discover our FAQ and the answers to your questions in just a few clicks.

-ITRA Score - An "ITRA Score” is given to each runner for every race they complete.
+Race Score - An "Race Score” is given to each runner for every race they complete.
 Each person’s runner file profile consists of many different scores, corresponding to each race they have completed.

 ITRA Performance Index – the individual scores of each runner are used to calculate their Performance Index.
 The performance index changes with the addition of new results and over time as races become older.